gpodder/podcastparser/doc/index.rst

 recommend that you also read the `Podcast Feed Best Practice`_ guide if you want to optimize your feeds for best display in podcast clients.

+Where times and durations are used, the values are expected to be formatted either as seconds or as `RFC 2326`_ Normal Play Time (NPT).

 .. _gPodder Podcast Client: http://gpodder.org/
 .. _gpodder.net web service: http://gpodder.net/
 .. _RSS 2.0: http://www.rssboard.org/rss-specification